ElanHashem/cse15l-lab-reports/lab-report-5-week-10.md

 ![labreport5 ss5](https://user-images.githubusercontent.com/103283907/172313962-2e130a35-70db-4523-926e-6442f82bcae7.png)

-the first one is the given parser and the second one is mine
+the first one is the given parser actual result and the second one is my actual result

 the test in the file was

 ![labreport5 ss6](https://user-images.githubusercontent.com/103283907/172315337-8d76f9c0-be55-460b-a7b3-b00734467a79.png)

-the correct output is
+the expected output is

 ![labreport5 ss7](https://user-images.githubusercontent.com/103283907/172317013-591fbc14-ce61-4980-9459-c330f6463852.png)